Storytelling Project:

 Upcoming Stories

-Working Title: Bearing Witness - I’m working with filmmaker Jordan Hoffmaster on a documentary about Jonathan Marquis as he attempts to finish visiting and drawing all of the glaciers of Montana in Summer 2024.
-We hope to finish the film in Winter 2024/25.
+Working Title: The Witness - I’m working with filmmaker Jordan Hoffmaster on a documentary about Jonathan Marquis as he attempts to finish visiting and drawing all of the glaciers of Montana in Summer 2024.
+We hope to finish the film in Summer 2025.

 Coverage